-Student Futures: Professional experiences, encounters with industry and work experience are systematically Improve confidence amongst those taking part.
+Student Professional experiences, encounters with Improve confidence amongst Futures: industry and work experience are systematically those taking part.
 Internships, placements and work- related learning embedded into the curriculum.
 Increase work experience opportunities.
 Support provided to students by those with shared life experiences.
 Improve outcomes (progression, continuation, completion and attainment) compared with the students from the same groups who did not participate.